The Banana-Leaf Ball

 While it was Jasmine’s empathic curiosity that created the opportunity for connection, it was her practice of empathy that created the connection.
 Additionally, her ability to practice empathy required Haru’s vulnerability.

-Empathy As A Vehicle To Trust
+Empathy As A Bridge To Belonging

-If vulnerability is present, empathy will be the vehicle needed to establish trust.
+If vulnerability is present, empathy will be the bridge needed to establish trust.
 You can easily replace vulnerability with authenticity here.
 When your learners are confident and understand who they are, they can choose whether or not to share who they are with others.
 Choosing authenticity means risking physical or emotional harm (vulnerability).

 The more your students choose authenticity and practice responding to authenticity with empathy, the more trust will prevail.
 From this place of trust an increased sense of belonging and greater school unity will follow.